MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ============================================================================================================================

 The initial scenario is external user AD account lifecycle management.
 In this scenario, an organization invites guests into their Microsoft Entra directory, and wishes to give those guests access to on-premises Windows-Integrated Authentication or Kerberos-based applications.
 This access is provided through [Microsoft Entra application proxy](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application) or other gateway mechanisms.
 The Microsoft Entra application proxy requires each user to have their own AD DS account, for identification and delegation purposes.

 ## Scenario-Specific Guidance

 A few assumptions made in the configuration of B2B with MIM and Microsoft Entra ID Application Proxy:

 - You have an on-premises Active Directory deployed, and Microsoft Identity Manager (MIM) is installed.
 The MIM Service, MIM Portal, Active Directory Management Agent (AD MA), and FIM Management Agent (FIM MA) are configured with basic settings.
 For more information, see [Deploy Microsoft Identity Manager 2016 SP2](./microsoft-identity-manager-deploy.md).

 - You follow the instructions in the article to download and install the [Graph connector](microsoft-identity-manager-2016-connector-graph.md).

 - You have Microsoft Entra Connect configured for synchronizing users and groups to Microsoft Entra ID.

 - You set up Application Proxy connectors and connector groups.
 If not, see [Tutorial: Add an on-premises application for remote access through Application Proxy in Microsoft Entra ID](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application#install-and-register-a-connector) to install and configure.

--   You publish one or more applications which rely on Windows Integrated Authentication or individual AD accounts via Microsoft Entra application proxy.
+- You publish one or more applications, which rely on Windows Integrated Authentication or individual AD accounts via Microsoft Entra application proxy.

 - One or more guests are invited, resulting in one or more users being created in Microsoft Entra ID.
 For more information, see [Self-service for Microsoft Entra B2B collaboration sign-up](/azure/active-directory/active-directory-b2b-self-service-portal).

 ## B2B End to End Deployment Example scenario